 Kick up your next get-together with these dressed-up hot dogs.
 First, try the 7-layer approach, then go for some of the other preparations -- including the Pastrami Reuben dog and the Seattle dog.

-In a medium bowl, douse the onion with the citrus juices.
+Make the Guacamole: In a medium bowl, douse the onion with the citrus juices.
 Salt liberally and let stand 10 minutes.
 Scoop the avocado flesh into the bowl.
-Add the jalapeño, cilantro, and garlic and mash with a fork until fairly smooth.
+Add the jalapeno, cilantro, and garlic and mash with a fork until fairly smooth.
 Adjust the salt.

-In a small bowl, add the plum tomatoes, onion, chile,cilantro, lime juice and zest and season with salt andpepper.
+Make the Pico de Gallo: In a small bowl, add the plum tomatoes, onion, chile,cilantro, lime juice and zest and season with salt and pepper.

-Place a medium pot of water over high heat and bring to a simmer.
+Make the Hot Dogs Place a medium pot of water over high heat and bring to a simmer.
 Turn heat to low, add hot dogs and cook until heated through.
 This will only take a few minutes.
-If crisping the dogs, place a griddle or skillet over medium high heat and spray with cooking spray.
+If crisping the dogs, place a grill or skillet over medium high heat and spray with cooking spray.
 Add the hot dogs cut side down first to the pan and cook until crisp, about 1 to 2 minutes.
 Turn over and crisp the other side for another minute.

 Here are some alternate way to jazz up your hot dogs: